 The first thing you probably wanted to do is jump right in the shower to get that smell off as quickly as possible.
 While the smell of fresh popcorn might be nice in your kitchen, it isn’t necessarily something you want coming off of your feet.

 However, in all actuality, when you ask yourself, “Why do my feet smell like popcorn?” you may find yourself surprised by the answer as it isn’t necessarily a cause for concern.
+Feet take on all kinds of strange odors, and you see people complaining that their feet smell like:

 Believe it or not, your foot is home to a few very stubborn and resilient bacteria that have grown accustomed to the challenges of living on the human foot.
 However, you don’t need to start worrying quite yet.
 Most all of the bacterias that will inhabit your feet at one point or another are actually friendly and can even help keep your feet healthy and feeling great.